Graduate Program Handbook (UNDER CONSTRUCTION)

 TA selection process

 All enrolled graduate students are eligible to be selected for a Teaching Assistantship during the annual allocation process.
-TAs are chosen through a variety of means, depending on the nature of the assignment:
+TAs are chosen through a variety of methods, depending on the nature of the assignment:

 Supervisor(s)

 For each TA position, one faculty member in the School of Music is designated as the supervisor.
 In rare cases, multiple faculty members may be designated as co-supervisors.
-The supervisor is often the student's Major Professor, but this is not always the case.
+The supervisor is sometimes also the student's Major Professor, but this is typically not the case.
+Supervisor designations are based on the course assignments and/or the nature of the assigned work.

 The supervisor's responsibilities include:

-TAs are required to keep track of their weekly hours on the informal Google timesheet provided.
+TAs will be required to keep track of their weekly hours on the Google timesheet provided.
 Timesheets are shared with the supervisor and will also be reviewed on a regular basis by School of Music administrative staff for compliance.

 Fellowships

 The School of Music is able to offer a small number of fellowships to graduate students.
-Fellowship funding is typically associated with academic expectations, such as mandatory ensemble enrollment, and leadership expectations, such as active participation in the applied studio.
+While fellowships are considered "non-service" appointments and do not carry an hourly workload, fellowship funding is typically associated with academic expectations, such as mandatory ensemble enrollment, and leadership expectations, such as active participation in the applied studio.
 Failure to properly carry out the academic or leadership expectations may result in revocation of the fellowship and cancellation of the student's funding guarantee.

 Fellowship opportunities in the School of Music include, but are not limited to:

-- Paul J. Collins Wisconsin Distinguished Graduate Fellowship
+• Paul J. Collins Wisconsin Distinguished Graduate Fellowship [LINK TO SEPARATE PAGE FOR COLLINS COMPETITION]

 Fellowship recipients are chosen through a very competitive departmental selection process each spring by way of faculty nomination.
 Incoming students and those advancing between degrees (e.g. MM to DMA) are eligible to be nominated.
 Fellowships may be awarded for one year or multiple years.
 Fellowships are often followed by one or two year(s) of TA funding in order to form a multi-year package.